Lane Thomas Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 17th in MLB.
+- The Mets pitching staff ranks 18th in the league with a collective 8.7 strikeouts per nine innings.

-- The Mets have the 14th-ranked team ERA among all league pitching staffs (4.16).
+- The Mets have a 4.20 team ERA that ranks 15th across all MLB pitching staffs.

-- The Mets allow the fifth-most home runs in baseball (33 total, 1.4 per game).
+- Mets pitchers combine to give up 34 total home runs at a clip of 1.4 per game (to rank 25th in baseball).

-- Butto will make his first start of the season for the Mets.
+- Senga (3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched) gets the start for the Mets, his fifth of the season.

 © 2023 Data Skrive.
 All rights reserved.